Inflation hits record 10% in 19 EU countries using euro - NewsBreak

 Inflation hits record 10% in 19 EU countries using euro

-FRANKFURT, Germany — (AP) — Inflation in the European countries using the euro currency has broken into double digits as prices for electricity and natural gas soar, signaling a looming winter recession for one of the globe's major economies as higher prices undermine consumers' spending power.
+Inflation in the European countries using the euro currency has broken into double digits as prices for electricity and natural gas soar , signaling a looming winter recession for one of the globe's major economies as higher prices undermine consumers' spending power.

 Price increases were beyond what market analysts had expected and are at their highest level since record-keeping for the euro started in 1997.
 Energy prices were the main culprit, rising 40.8% over a year ago.
 Food, alcohol and tobacco prices jumped 11.8%.